 Hospital President: The individual appointed by Hospital Board of Trustees who is responsible for the daily operations of the Hospital.
-It shall also include the Chief Operating/Chief Nursing Officer, if applicable.
 Unless otherwise provided in these Bylaws, any reference to the Hospital President shall include their designee.

 Investigation: An investigation as defined in Section 12.4.